dblsBR/dblsBR/README.md

 ### Updates:
 * Our paper (with Dr. Kelly Sullivan, UARK) **An Optimization-Based Monte Carlo Method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes** was accepted for publication in [Naval Research Logistics](https://onlinelibrary.wiley.com/journal/15206750) and will be available online shortly. `This is a really nice paper in general, combining new and classical ideas in a smart way to develop an efficient method to estimate the survival signature of hetereogeneous networks.
 If you are into reliability, network flow, multi-objective optimization, or even if you are just curious in general, check it out.`
+* I will teach **IE3800 - Deterministic Operations Research** in the upcoming Fall semester.

 ## Research: